otaviofbrito/Transfermarkt-Scraper/README.md

-# Soccer transfers scraper
+# :soccer: Soccer transfers scraper

-An application tha uses [scrapy](https://scrapy.org/) framework to collect data from [Transfermarkt](https://www.transfermarkt.com/) website.
+An application that uses [scrapy](https://scrapy.org/) framework to collect data from [Transfermarkt](https://www.transfermarkt.com/) website.

-The main focus of this project is to collect and store data from every transfer that is available in the website.
+The main focus of this project is to collect and store data from every transfer available in the website.
- - To keep things related, we also collect data from players, clubs and leagues page.
+ - To keep things related, we also collect data from players, clubs and leagues.
- - All the data collected is cleaned and exported in two formats ([json-lines](https://jsonlines.org/) and csv) and aslo stored into a [mySql](https://www.mysql.com/) database.
+ - All the data collected is cleaned and exported in two formats ([json-lines](https://jsonlines.org/) and csv) and also stored into a [mySql](https://www.mysql.com/) database.

 ------